jhimanka/saa/README.md

 An api key used to be a requirement, but now access is open to everybody.
 More info at https://en.ilmatieteenlaitos.fi/open-data-manual-accessing-data

-To build the classes, do this:
+To build the project, do :

-mkdir classes

-clojure -e "(compile 'saa)"
+clojure -T:build uber

 ## Usage